 Easy to analyze

 I’ve found that REITs are fairly easy to analyze compared to many other publicly traded companies.
 It’s a pretty straight forward business, REITs acquire properties with a combination of debt and equity.
-They operate the properties, manage tenants and then pay out the rental profits to unitholders as monthly distributions.
-There are standardized metrics that you can use to analyze virtually any type of REIT.
-Their buildings and tenants are often listed to the public for anyone to look at and analyze.
+They operate the properties, manage tenants, and then pay out the rental profits to unitholders as monthly distributions.
+There are standardized metrics that you can use to analyze virtually any type of REIT like FFO, NOI, implied cap rate, EV per door, and occupancy levels.
+Also, their buildings and tenants are often listed to the public for anyone to look at and analyze.

 It’s especially easy to comprehend if you have rental properties and understand the underlying economics of landlording and real estate value.
 Compare this with trying to analyze a bank which has multiple divisions, utilize complex financial instruments and assets with opaque valuations.